oszuidwest/zwfm-liquidsoap/README.md

 The rules are: a `title` that is not empty, an optional `artist`, and the correct bearer token.

 The endpoint returns `204 No Content` if the update is correct.
 It returns `400 Bad Request` if the JSON body is invalid or `title` is missing.
 It returns `401 Unauthorized` if the bearer token is missing or wrong.
+The `401` response includes the `WWW-Authenticate: Bearer realm="metadata"` header.
 It returns `413 Payload Too Large` if the body is larger than 16 KiB or has a `Transfer-Encoding` header.
 Chunked bodies are not supported.
 If you do not send `artist`, the update contains only the title.
 If no bearer token is set, the endpoint is not registered; connection failures are then normal.
 If the endpoint does not respond, do a check of the container health, the bind address, the port, and the firewall rules.

 As an option, configure one URL output in [zwfm-metadata](https://github.com/oszuidwest/zwfm-metadata).
 Set the input priority, the filters, and the delay: